unt-libraries/untl-metadata-documentation/docs/technical/navigation.rst

    :alt: Screenshot of the edit timeline on the summary page

-Below the edit timeline there is a full, condensed view of the metadata record; this can be useful for proofreading (including checking if values and qualifers match).
+Below the edit timeline there is a full, condensed view of the metadata record; this can be useful for proofreading (including checking if values and qualifiers match).

 .. image:: ../_static/images/summary-info.png
    :alt: Screenshot of the summary record